CraigStuntz/CraigStuntz.github.io/resume.markdown

 ## Speaking

-Please see my list of current presentations ([https://www.craigstuntz.com/presentations.html](presentations.html)) for full details, slide decks, and video, but here is a selected and highly condensed list of talks I do:
+Please see my list of current presentations ([https://www.craigstuntz.com/presentations.html](presentations.html)) for full details, slide decks, and video, but here is a selected list of talks I do:

 * What On Earth Is Quantum Computing?!?
 (And will it break all my encryption?)
 * Shifting Application Security Left